jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 77:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 77.0.3865.4000

-If you are using Chrome version 76:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 76.0.3809.12600

 To learn what version of ChromeDriver you need to use, please see also the following page: